assume vivid astro focus: actions vent ascending frequencies

 Whoop Dee Doo: Sunday, September 29, 2019 (12:00 p.m.
 Noon to 6:00 p.m.)

 Whoop Dee Doo is a traveling, artist-led project and non-profit that partners with local youth organizations and performing artists to create ambitious installations and one-of-a-kind variety shows.
 They’ve produced new work for the Abrons Art Center, The Highline, and MoMA (NYC); SFAI and SFMOMA (San Francisco); and Utah MOCA, among others.
 Lead artists Matt Roche and Jaimie Warren take a break from researching their next project (for Fort Mason Center For Arts & Culture!) to provide an eclectic mix of classic disco and pop, avant garde oddities, and slowed-down standards.

 Gina Basso: Sunday, October 6, 2019 (12:00 p.m.
 Noon to 3:00 p.m.)

-Gina Basso curates the film program at SFMOMA and spins disco, soul, and dusty gems!
-Her upcoming series, Voices Carry: Women in Film, runs at SFMOMA through Thursday, November 21, 2019 and includes work by Andrea Arnold, Claire Denis, Nadine Labaki, Lucretia Martel, and Rungano Nyoni, among others.
-Her new matinee series, Silver Screen, begins Friday, September 13, 2019 at SFMOMA.
+Gina Basso curated the film program at SFMOMA and spins disco, soul, and dusty gems!
+Her upcoming series, Voices Carry: Women in Film, ran at SFMOMA through Thursday, November 21, 2019 and included work by Andrea Arnold, Claire Denis, Nadine Labaki, Lucretia Martel, and Rungano Nyoni, among others.
+Her new matinee series, Silver Screen, began Friday, September 13, 2019 at SFMOMA.